pdav5883/bowl-pickem/README.md

 - Add endpoint for adding new game
 - Use BLR utilities layer in lambdas
 - Use BLR login with guest sign in
+- Add link to bowl on picks page
+- Currently best finish for advanced games only works if there are two players.

 ## Lambdas
+- **BowlsAdminEdit**: called from `{API}/admin` `POST` requests.
+Allows adjustment of bowl scores and game status.
+Requires authorization to execute via API gateway authorizer lambda.
+See `lambdas/admin_edit`
-- BowlsGetScoreboard: called from `{API}/pickem` `GET` requests.
+- **BowlsGetScoreboard**: called from `{API}/pickem` `GET` requests.
 Reads the data files and returns information about game or results.
 See `lambdas/get_scoreboard`.
-- BowlsUpdateMargins: triggered by AdminEdit lambda when the `calc_margin` is set true in `results.json`.
+- **BowlsUpdateMargins**: triggered by AdminEdit lambda when the `calc_margin` is set true in `results.json`.
 Updates the margins of victory that each player can possibly achieve.
+- **BowlsUserAuth**: authorizer for BowlsAdminEdit, calls BLRUserAuth to check token and user ID against user pool.
-- BowlsUpdatePicks: called from `{API}/pickem` `POST` requests.
+- **BowlsUpdatePicks**: called from `{API}/pickem` `POST` requests.
 Writes new picks to existing game file.
 See `lambdas/update_picks`.
-- BowlsAdminEdit: called from `{API}/admin `POST` requests.
-Allows adjustment of bowl scores and game status.
-Requires authorization to execute via API gateway authorizer lambda.
-See `lambdas/admin_edit`
-- BowlsUserAuth: called indirectly as lambda authorizer for BowlsAdminEdit.
-Passes call onto BLRUserAuth to check token against user pool.

 ## Deployment
 ### Infrastructure